 • The ends run straight up on the outside and in through the top eyelets.

 • The ends are crossed, then each end is fed under the vertical section on the opposite side.

-• The ends are returned to the middle for tying, pulling the vertical sections inwards.
+• The ends are returned to the middle for tying, which pulls the vertical sections inwards.

 Harder to loosen